 Next, place reflective ornaments (especially mirrors or mirrored pieces) deep within the branches and at the back of the tree.
 They will reflect all of those lights and the tree will “glow” from deep within.

 Then, space out the white and silver/crystal.
 I place all of the solid white pieces first, then add silvery and crystal pieces.
 Throughout the season, I find myself occasionally rearranging a bit, to make sure there are no “clumps” of white – I like it spaced pretty evenly.

 Finally, for a professional look, make sure there are enough different shapes and sizes, but that there are repeats of ornaments.
 For example, I have a dozen oversized, round ornaments (9″ across), several mercury glass pinecones (12″ long each), and numerous spires and teardrop shaped pieces.
 These anchor the tree visually.
 Then I can add in all of the unique, one-of-a-kind ornaments like snowflakes, hearts, lyres, snowmen, and birds of all types.

-My tree may not be 15′ tall like my Longwood Gardens inspiration tree, but it is always a favorite at our annual Christmas party.
-Above I’ve found some lovely pieces that may get you started on your own all-white tree!
+My tree may not be 15′ tall like my Longwood Gardens inspiration tree, but it is always a favorite.
+Above is some inspiration to get you started on your own all-white tree!

 While you are here, please don’t forget to enter our most recent home, garden, holiday, fashion, beauty and style giveaways.
 If enjoyed this White Christmas Tree post, please visit the Holiday Style tab for even more home essentials and finds or decorating inspiration.
 Or visit Susan’s Christmas for even more inspired ideas!

 DISCLAIMER: No financial compensation was received for this White Christmas Tree post.
 Regardless, I only recommend products or services that I believe will be beneficial for my readers.